sveri/webpics_grails/README.md

 * Fullscreen view available
 * Navigate through gallery via keyboard shortcuts (left/right key)
 * Turn images via keyboard shortcuts (up/down key)
+* Rotation state of images is persisted to the backend, images will be loaded in the saved state

 ## Usage